danthareja/contribute-to-open-source/CONTRIBUTING.md

 ## Code of Conduct

-In order to hold a safe space for all contributors, we expect all project participants to adhere to our Code of Conduct.
+To hold a safe space for all contributors, we expect all project participants to adhere to our Code of Conduct.
 Please read the [full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Issue Tracking